DFHack/dfhack/docs/plugins/infiniteSky.rst

 ===========

 .. dfhack-tool::
-    :summary: Automatically allocates new z-levels of sky
+    :summary: Automatically allocate new z-levels of sky
     :tags: fort design map

 If enabled, this plugin will automatically allocate new z-levels of sky at the